Words by Ana Sancho

 Technology is evolving fast, and we can only wonder whether we are able to adapt quickly or predict the implications of its exponential growth in our lives.
-We live in a world that is endlessly producing and consuming all kind of images, but we might not be aware of how the digital age is affecting us.
+We live in a world that is endlessly producing and consuming all kinds of images, but we might not be aware of how the digital age is affecting us.

 Digital and visual artist Henry Driver aspires to create a debate around the ethical consequences of rapidly changing technology and how it shapes our lives.
 He is one of the five artists selected for alt.barbican, the new accelerator program for artists working at the intersection of art and technology launched by Barbican in partnership with The Trampery.
 The theme of this innovative program is “the subversion of reality”, a subject matter in which Driver’s artistic purposes fit soundly.

-In his project Second Skin (2016), Driver explores the boundaries between real and the virtual through an augmented reality installation where he mixes virtual and physical elements.
+In his project Second Skin (2016), Driver explores the boundaries between the real and the virtual through an augmented reality installation where he mixes virtual and physical elements.
 Built by projection mapping onto sculptures, it creates a simulated skin and casts doubt on the perception of ourselves as hybrid digital/physical entities.

 Most recent projects of Driver include Mimic (2017), a hybrid reality made of distorted 3D CGI animations of a now abandoned shoe factory, St Mary’s Works, in Norwich, and On Screen (2017), a live interactive video installation that explores surveillance and the duality between security and privacy.
 By overlapping the audience’s movements into the live video, Driver reflects the dullness of being constantly watched and monitoring our everyday actions.

-With every visual experience, Driver brings up the possibility and the consequences of merging digital and physical worlds, and makes us question where do we draw the increasingly blurred line between these two worlds in our everyday lives.
+With every visual experience, Driver brings up the possibility and the consequences of merging digital and physical worlds and makes us question where do we draw the increasingly blurred line between these two worlds in our everyday lives.

 For those that are not familiar with your work, could you tell us what drew you to work into the intersection between art and technology?
 What are your aims as an artist working between technology and art?